compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 The interpreter may optionally show a warning regarding the name collision for options 2, 3, and 4.
 All four options make sense depending on the context, but option 2 might be quite confusing for the user if they expect the language to behave similarly to most common languages.

 We recommend you pick either option 1, option 3, or option 4.
 For the steps after this one, we'll assume that you're using option 3.
+You should at least make sure that your representation is capable of shadowing, as you'll need it to implement lambda expressions in the next step.

-Also consider what behaviour your interpreter should exhibit on the following programs:
+Also, consider what behaviour your interpreter should exhibit on the following programs:

 ```scheme
 (define plus +)